The Cartier-Quillen-Milnor-Moore theorem in the Post-Hopf case: theorem for algebras

-In this section we will prove the Cartier-Quillen-Milnor-Moore (CQMM) theorem in the context of \PH{} and \PL{} algebras.
-Therefore, we will suppose for now that the base field $\K$ is of characteristic zero.
-Moreover, we can easily travel from right \PH/\PL{} to left \PH/\PL{} algebras when we have cocommutativity thanks to proposition \ref{Prop:travelLR}.
-As a consequence, we will restrict ourselves to the study of right \PH{} and right \PL{} algebras.
+In this section we prove the classical Cartier-Quillen-Milnor-Moore (CQMM) theorem~\cite{CartierPatras} in the context of \PH{} and \PL{} algebras.
+For the sake of simplicity, we will restrict ourselves to the right cases.
+Indeed, they are analogous under the hypothesis of cocommutativity thanks to proposition~\ref{Prop:travelLR}.